crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/chapter-6-review-questions.md

 ### Packet analyzers

-**1. The lesson groups packet analyzers like Wireshark and tcpdump under a specific category of network monitoring technique.
+**1. The section groups packet analyzers like Wireshark and tcpdump under a specific category of network monitoring technique.
 What is the fundamental characteristic of this technique that distinguishes it from active methods like port scanning?**\
 **Answer:** The fundamental characteristic is that they are **passive** techniques; they capture and analyze traffic as it passes by on the network without introducing any probe packets or additional traffic.

 **2. Wireshark and Zeek are both powerful analysis tools, but they have different primary outputs.
 What is the key difference in the analysis data each tool typically provides?**\